garybernhardt/selecta/README.md

 nnoremap <leader>f :call SelectaCommand("find * -type f", "", ":e")<cr>
 ```

-You can also use selecta to open buffers, just add the following to your .vimrc:
+You can also use selecta to open buffers.
+Just add the following to your .vimrc:

 ```vimscript
 function!
 SelectaBuffer()